-- You can also search for scholarships available from professional organizations that focus on planning, such as the American Planning Association.
+- You can also search for scholarships from professional organizations focusing on planning, such as the American Planning Association.

-- Information about financial aid can be found through the Hunter College Financial Aid Office.
+- Information about financial aid can be found at the Hunter College Financial Aid Office.

-The Master of Urban Planning (MUP) program is an accredited program in urban planning that trains students in the management of the built environment through a balance of social, political and economic factors that contribute to its overall development.
-The Master of Science in Urban Policy & Leadership (formerly Master of Science in Urban Affairs) program is a flexible program that does not focus on the physical urban environment in the same way.
-Student in the MS program concentrate in urban policy, neighborhood development and non-profit management while students in the MUP program concentrate in land use, infrastructure, housing, transportation, sustainability, community and economic development.
-Both programs allow students to create their own concentrations.
+The Master of Urban Planning (MUP) program is an accredited program in urban planning that trains students in the management of the built environment through the study of social, design, political, and economic factors.
+Students in the MUP program focus on land use, infrastructure, housing, transportation, sustainability, and community and economic development.
+The Master of Science in Urban Policy & Leadership program is flexible, and students concentrate on urban policy, neighborhood development, and non-profit management.
+Both programs allow students to create custom concentrations.

 Most classes range from 15 to 20 students, depending on the topic/format.

-Urban Policy & Planning students can take classes in other departments at Hunter or at other CUNY schools so long as they correspond to your program of study and/or concentration.
+Urban Policy & Planning students can take classes in other departments at Hunter or other CUNY schools so long as they correspond to your program of study and/or concentration.
 Permission must be received from the Hunter department in which the outside class is offered.
 For courses at other CUNY schools, an e-permit must be filed through the CUNY portal.
-MS students are able to take up to 9 credits outside the department.
-MUP students are able to take 12 credits outside the department.
+MS students can take up to 9 credits outside the department.
+MUP students can take 12 credits outside the department.

 Yes, with the permission of the program director.
 Once you are admitted, you will need to meet with the program director to complete a course equivalency form.
 You will need to provide a course description and course syllabus for each course you wish to transfer.

-Students find internships and job placements on their own with some assistance from faculty.
+Students find internships and job placements independently with some faculty assistance.
 Hunter Urban Policy & Planning keeps a listing of potential internship sites and internship and job announcements on our e-community, which is accessible to enrolled students.
 Many students turn their internships into full-time jobs.

-For more information on retention and graduation rates, view our MUP Program Snapshot — this document contains outcomes-related information, required by the Planning Accreditation Board (PAB), which has accredited Hunter’s MUP program through December 2017.
+For more information on retention and graduation rates, view our PAB 2022-2023 Public Information Page— this document contains outcomes-related information required by the Planning Accreditation Board (PAB), which accredits Hunter’s MUP program.